White House Deputy Chief of Staff Leaves for Pro-Trump Group

 The move comes as the White House struggles to reboot after the failure of a bill to repeal major chunks of the Affordable Care Act.
 It will also fill the void at America First Policies left by the departure of Rick Gates, a top aide to Paul Manafort who was forced from the group last week over his ties to Russia and Ukraine.

-A senior Administration official said that the White House realized during the fight over health care that having more organized outside efforts could help.
+Administration officials said that the White House realized during the fight over health care that having more organized outside efforts could help.

-It was "abundantly clear that we didn't have air cover, a ground game" on health care, the official said.
-"A pretty big lesson learned that there has to be cover."
+"It was abundantly clear we didn't have air cover when it came to the calls coming into lawmakers and nobody can fix this problem like Katie Walsh," Priebus told reporters at the White House.

 Trusted by Priebus, Walsh was the eyes and ears for the chief of staff inside the White House’s often-warring factions.
 She struggled to institute controls — including who could walk into the Oval Office without a meeting — and streamline the chaotic White House.